-Take a fascinating, free guided tour of the former Biltmore Industries Dye House at Grovewood Village.
+Take a fascinating tour of the Historic Dye House (Biltmore Industries' former production facility) at Grovewood Village.
 You'll time warp back to 1981 when the looms suddenly stopped.
 The factory appears much as it did on closing day, complete with wool on the looms.
 It's a photographer's dream.
-Before or after the tour, check out the fabulous Grovewood Gallery, tour the Antique Car Museum and watch artists at work.
+Before or after the tour, check out the fabulous Grovewood Gallery and tour the Estes-Winn Antique Car Museum next door.

 Biltmore Industries was established in 1901 by George and Edith Vanderbilt, builders of the Biltmore Estate.
 It began in Biltmore Village to teach youth how to create handmade crafts.
 They teamed up with Charlotte Yale and Eleanor Vance to provide classes in wood carving and weaving.
 In 1917, four years after his completion of Grove Park Inn, Fred Seely bought Biltmore Industries and moved them to a collection of buildings adjacent to the inn, naming the complex Biltmore Homespun Shops.
 They expanded into an internationally known craft enterprise, with 40 looms weaving 700 yards per day in 1919 with 100 employees.
 By the 1940s, production dropped to 200 years per day.

-For the first time, you can now take a guided tour on Wednesday-Saturday at 1 PM.
-The 45-minute tour is offered for free (donations accepted) in April-November.
-See the Dye House with the original looms, carding machines, mule spinners, and dye vats used to make Biltmore Handwoven Homespun.
-Walls are peeling and floors are uneven.
+Private group tours are offered from April – December only.
+Tours last approximately 45 minutes to 1 hour.
+The cost is $200 for up to 30 people and $10 for each additional person (limited to 40).
+See the Dye House with the original looms, carding machines, mule spinner, and dye vats used to make Biltmore Handwoven Homespun.
+The walls are peeling, and the floors are uneven.
 There is no heat or air conditioning.
 It's best for adults.
-The tour starts at the Biltmore Industries Homespun Museum & Visitors Center (adjacent to Grovewood Gallery and Antique Car Museum).
-Go to their Web site for more history and tour info.
+The tour starts at the Biltmore Industries Homespun Museum (adjacent to Grovewood Gallery and the Estes-Winn Antique Car Museum).
+Go to their website for more history and tour info.